 Tyrosine - for apathy or lethargy.
 Energizes and gives focus.

-The last 5 above are all amino acids (protein isolates) and are sometimes called "Amino Acid Therapy".
-These aminos, just like protein, are precursors to neuro-transmitters in the brain.
-However, we aren't always getting enough protein, or our digestive system isn't always working properly or making the necessary conversions properly.
+The last 5 above are all amino acids, which is protein breaks down into.
+This is sometimes called "Amino Acid Therapy".
+Amino acids, just like protein, are precursors to neuro-transmitters in the brain.
+We aren't always getting enough protein, or our digestive system isn't always working properly or making the necessary conversions properly.
 So amino acid therapy can be a very helpful way to stabilize mood while we then get to work healing our gut/digestion, kicking our sugar habit, and removing things like gluten or dairy from our diet.

-In addition to the above, and what I hear from everyone, is that you want to stabilize your blood sugar.
+In addition to the above, you want to stabilize your blood sugar.
 And the best way to do that, is to eat protein and fat with every meal.
 Especially with breakfast.
 Eggs or a protein shake are two solid options.
 (I also really like the Whole Food Shake - link below).

-There are definitely other supplements that can help with sugar cravings, and life-style changes can be even more important than diet and supplements.
-If you have weak digestion, then you may not be absorbing protein well, and you will want to take digestive enzymes, bitters, or HCL tablets (to increase stomach acid).
+There are other supplements that can help.
+If you have weak digestion, then you may not be absorbing protein well, and you will want to take digestive enzymes, bitters, or HCL tablets.

 Another thing that's very common is candida overgrowth.
 Candida is a naturally occurring yeast/fungus in our digestive tract, but it can become overgrown due to chronic stress, over-eating of simple sugars, overdoing antibiotics, and chronic stress.
-I'll leave a link below on supplements for healing candida.
+I have also written a blog on healing candida.
+Candida can be a major cause of sugar and carb cravings.

 And of course, chronic stress can also play a huge role in creating sugar cravings.
-It may be best to work to reduce the stress (or handle it better, I recommend meditation) and deal with the problem upstream, than just trying to handle it by taking more supplements.
+It may be best to work to reduce the stress, or handle it better, I recommend meditation, while also dealing with the problem upstream, than just trying to handle it by taking more supplements.
 Although both approaches together is probably optimal.

 The Anti-Anxiety Food Solution (book), by Trudy Scott